 Coca Cola has competitive edge over its competitors in terms of Operations, Cost control, Brand portfolio, Channel marketing, Collaborative customer relationship.

-Operations– Outsourcing the bottling operation to the franchisee, FEMSA which is the largest Bottling franchisee of the Coca-Cola trademark beverages in the world.
+Operations – Coca cola has outsourced the bottling operation to the franchisee, FEMSA which is the largest Bottling franchisee of the Coca-Cola trademark beverages in the world.
 It helps the company in capturing important growth opportunities in under-developed non-carbonated beverage segment and in strategic acquisitions by entering into agreements to jointly acquire companies with The Coca Cola Company.

 Cost control – Its diversified product portfolio, Outsourcing operations & economies of scale helps it in cutting its operational cost & increase its profitability.